-The assessor correctly classified the skipjack tuna in FAO 21 and 31 (Western Atlantic, - Central and Northern) under category C, as the stock is managed and reference points are defined to assess the stock status against.
-Fishery removals from the stock are considered in the stock assessment process, and the most recent stock assessment shows that the stock is considered to have a biomass well above the limit reference point: the fishery passes both clauses C1.1 and C1.2.
+The assessor correctly classified the skipjack tuna (Katsuwonus pelamis) in FAO 21 and 31 (Western Atlantic, - Central and Northern) under category C, as the stock is managed and reference points are defined to assess the stock status against.

+As last year's report, fishery removals from the stock are considered in the stock assessment process, and the most recent stock assessment shows that the stock is considered to have a biomass well above the limit reference point.
+Consequently, the fishery passes both clauses C1.1 and C1.2.

-Therefore, the skipjack tuna in FAO 21 and 31 (Western Atlantic, - Central and Northern) is APPROVED for the production of fishmeal and fish oil under the current MarinTrust V2.0 by-products standards.
+Therefore, the skipjack tuna in FAO 21 and 31 (Western Atlantic, - Central and Northern) continues to be APPROVED for the production of fishmeal and fish oil under the current MarinTrust V2.3 by-products standards.